The how-to job costing guide that every tradesperson should read

-If you’ve left job cost sheet to another member of your staff or just want a quick refresher, here are the three costs you need to factor into your costings to make it accurate:
+If you’ve traditionally left your job cost sheet to another member of your staff or just want a quick refresher, here are the three costs you need to factor into your costings to make it accurate:

 This includes indirect material costs (materials that don’t directly go into the finished product) and direct material costs (materials you turn into the finished product).
 It’s important to distinguish between indirect and direct materials costs as this helps prevent reusable materials like tools and machinery from affecting the accuracy of your system.

 The total sum of hours payable hours worked by your employees to complete a job sounds simple to calculate.
 However, once you throw in overtime rates like time and a half and double time, you’ll quickly see how calculating average labour costs for your overall job costings can get tricky.
 We’ll discuss how to simplify complex labour costs in the next section.
 Without a digital system to do the hard work, though, it’s worth asking your accountant or bookkeeper to help you calculate an average labour cost and apply it to your job costing sheet.

 Calculating overhead costs isn’t as simple as labour and material costs.
 For one, overheads require a trade business owner to break down their daily operating costs and then attribute a portion of the total costs to each job individually.
 The goal of overheads is to capture any outliers that don’t fit under materials or labour and combine them to create an accurate costing figure.

 What does a great job costing system look like?